I'm often asked what type of camera to get. This section is dedicated to you.

 Formatt-Hitech makes the best value graduated neutral density filters.
 Often used to balance out a bright sky with a darker foreground.
 A 2-stop soft is probably the most common if you were to get just one.

 Cokin sets the standard for the best value in GND accessories.
-This "wide" version prevents or minimizes vignetting with very wide angle lenses so you'll be completely fine with any 18-55mm lens.
+This "wide" version prevents or minimizes vignetting with very wide angle lenses so you'll be completely fine with almost any lens with threads on the front.

 Often used for fill light both indoors and out and/or to focus on and define the subject.
 The white side is normally the default option, but silver is sometimes great for a brighter look.
 Collapsible and some say essential.